November 11, 2020

 In this article, we will take a look at ten different social learning platforms that are free for teachers and learners.
-But first, let’s take a look at social learning and why it is important.
+But first, let’s take a look at social blended learning and why it is important.

 EdApp’s discussions and assignments feature is designed specifically to increase the amount of social interaction to ensure the success of adult learning.
-Discussions delivers instant coaching and mentoring opportunities to learners through a forum-like discussion between coworkers and managers alike.
-Similarly, the assignments feature allows employees to submit responses or tasks directly to managers for review.
+Discussions deliver instant coaching and mentoring opportunities to learners through a forum-like discussion between coworkers and managers alike.
+Similarly, the assignments feature allows a learner to submit responses or tasks directly to managers for review.
 This can be anything from a reflection on the learned content and is a great way to analyze and provide a more in-depth understand of the content provided.
 Elements of video and images can also be incorporated, making it a highly dynamic way to engage with learners.

 With EdApp, educators can enable all these social learning features alongside to drive better interaction and retention.
-These LMS features also allow team members to work together collaboratively, to share their ideas and challenge one another in a productive way.
+These LMS features also allow team members to work together collaboratively, to share their ideas and challenge one another in a scalable and productive way.
 Collaboration in learning and training is key for enhancing the knowledge learned and is also a great way to promote connectivity between even the most dispersed teams.

 Schoology is a social LMS that works for both schools and businesses.
 For social features, it makes good use of video conferencing, live annotations, an interactive whiteboard, and the ability to record and share videos.

 Schoology is also good for its cloud-based deployment and seamless integration with Google apps.
 One issue, though, is that while the school version is free, using the business version isn’t.